go2tom42/PowerShell/Video/Normalize default track/README.md

 **What does the program do?**

-The script uses [FFprobe](http://ffmpeg.org) to find the default audio track in your video.
+The script uses [MKVmerge](https://www.matroska.org) to find the default audio track in your video.
 If no track has the "Default" tag if picks the first audio track listed in the video file.
-Then it uses [FFmpeg](http://ffmpeg.org) to demux the one audio track
+Then it uses [MKVmerge](https://www.matroska.org) to demux the one audio track

-The script cleans up and deletes the demuxed & normalized audio files when it finished

 A new file is created when all is done.
-Say you started with yourfile.mkv, the finished file will be named yourfile.normalized.mkv.
-The original file IS NOT deleted, I'm not that sure of the powershell skills.
-Verify the file is correct and delete the
+Say you started with yourfile.mkv, the finished file will be named yourfile.NORMALIZED.mkv.
+The original file IS NOT deleted incase something went wrong, I'm not that sure of my powershell skills.
+Verify the file is correct and delete the original

 **How do I specify the input?**